maxx0498/DropFreezingDetection_AU.jl/README.md

 **This work was supported by grant NSF AGS-2112978.**

 # Installation

+**Below are generic instruction assuming that you have access to a regular terminal.
+Scroll to the end of this page for MS Windows specific notes**

 [Download](https://github.com/CIF-Cold-Stage/DropFreezingDetection.jl/archive/refs/heads/main.zip) the software and extract the files.
-Alternatively, clone the directry using git
+Alternatively, clone the directory using git

 ```bash
 [user@host ~]$ git clone https://github.com/CIF-Cold-Stage/DropFreezingDetection.jl.git
 ```

 The software is written in the Julia language.
 It should work on all platforms.
 The GUI toolkit is Gtk, which works best under Linux.
-Windows and Mac OS users may need to install some additional fonts.
 To install, download the current stable release [https://julialang.org/downloads/](https://julialang.org/downloads/) and install it on your computer.

 Using a terminal emulator, navigate to the directory ```DropFreezingDetection/src``` and start julia with the project flag.